nonbots/launch/core/JS170/03-intro-to-http/notes.md

 ## Schemes and Protocols

 1. the scheme is the compoment of a URL that prepends the :.
-A specification for assigning identifiers within that scheme.

-2. a protocol refers to a familty of protocols rather than a specific protocol verison.
+2. In the context of a URL there is a relationship in that  the scheme indentifies which protocol family should be used to access the resource.
+The protocol in this context refers to the family of protocols not the specific version.

 ## URLs and Filepaths